upmcplanetracker/valant-bill-splitter/README.md

 Configuration
 -------------
 These values are defined at the top of `split_bills.py` and control where files are read from, where output is written, and how new bills are detected.
+You must edit the input and output directories directly in the py script before running this, and if you need to change directories you need to edit the py script to reflect those changes.

 ### INPUT\_DIR